Ishpeming plans $16M sewer overhaul

 The timeline for this project, although not exact, is expected to be completed well before the funding deadline of December 31, 2026

-Cugina goes on to say that this ambitious project will attempt to meet its goals with the least amount of disruption to Ishpeming residents and its roadways.
-Cugni believes the improvements to the sewer system will make Ishpeming a much better community.
+Cugini goes on to say that this ambitious project will attempt to meet its goals with the least amount of disruption to Ishpeming residents and its roadways.
+Cuigni believes the improvements to the sewer system will make Ishpeming a much better community.

-“It’s all tied together; property values go up as a neighborhood as you fix large sections of sewer infrastructure in a neighborhood.”
+“It’s all tied together; property values go up as a neighborhood as you fix large sections of sewer infrastructure in a neighborhood,” said Cugini.